ChrysalisImaging/Chrysalis/README.md

 * *Save movie as AVI file*: This feature is great for quickly looking over movies to determine which movies have healthy tissue and are worth analyzing further.

-* *Merge all images in each file*: Static images (4D images) can use this feature to combine multiple images from a single tissue into one large image, thereby allowing for simulatenous analysis.
+* *Merge all images in each file*: Static images (2D and 3D images) can use this feature to combine multiple images from a single tissue into one large image, thereby allowing for simulatenous analysis.